Skip to ContentSkip to Navigation

 The Board of Admissions will decide whether you can be admitted to the Master's degree programme.
 Applications are evaluated on a continuous basis.
 You do not have to wait until the application deadline to apply.

-Please fill out this checklist to describe why you are applying for this Master's degree programme (questions to be addressed are outlined in the form).
+Please fill out this checklist in order to assess how your undergraduate degree programme connects to the master’s degree programme (questions to be addressed are outlined in the form).

 Application deadlines